-On this day: Günter Litfin becomes the first person to be shot and killed whilst trying to escape to West Berlin following the construction of the Berlin Wall (August 24th 1961)
+On this day in 1961: Günter Litfin became the first person to be shot and killed whilst trying to escape to West Berlin following the construction of the Berlin Wall.

-Life as a Grenzgänger (border jumper) was dangerous but not without its rewards.
-Working in the West meant Litfin could count his days in highly desired Westmark, whilst maintaining a certain level of comfort in East Berlin thanks to a favourable five-to-one exchange rate on the black market for East German Ostmark.
+Life as a Grenzgänger (border jumper) was dangerous although not without its rewards.
+Working in the West meant Litfin could count his days in highly desired Deutsche Mark, whilst maintaining a certain level of comfort in East Berlin thanks to a favourable five-to-one exchange rate on the black market.

-After listening closely over the following days to West German radio reports of East Berliners escaping to the West, Litfin eventually decided to flee by following the city’s central train line in a westernly direction from the Friedrichstrasse station to Lehrter station (now Hauptbahnhof), less than 3km away.
+After listening closely over the following days to West German radio reports of East Berliners escaping to the British, American, and French sectors of West Berlin, Litfin eventually decided to flee by following the city’s central train line in a westernly direction from the Friedrichstrasse station to Lehrter station (now Hauptbahnhof), less than 3km away.